Drug-induced interstitial lung disease

 - cancer chemotherapy drugs

-There are many other drugs that can potentially cause pulmonary fibrosis.
-You and your doctor have to weigh up the risks and benefits before you start a medicine.
+There are many other drugs that can potentially cause ILDs.
+Before starting any medication, you and your doctor will weigh up the risks and benefits.
 Sometimes the choices are difficult, especially if it’s a life-saving treatment.
 It’s important to tell your doctor about any new symptoms you have.

 The situation varies for each individual and for each drug.
 Breathing problems from drug-induced pulmonary fibrosis can come on suddenly or develop more slowly over time.